Studio 1, 2, 3, 4

 The cinemas closed in October 1940, due to war-time conditions, but re-opened on 13th March 1941.
 From 1942, Studio One began a policy of screening family films, when Walt Disney’s "Fantasia" began a season run, supported with revivals of different French films which changed every few weeks.

 On 22nd July 1952, the intricate multi-coloured neon sign on the facade was switched on for the first time.
 Covering the entire facade, it became a famous landmark in Oxford Street for many years.
 The twin cinema was taken over by 20th Century Fox in 1968, and became the third West End outlet for the company’s films.
 While Studio One continued as a feature film house, the former Studio Two newsreel cinema was now screening non-stop cartoons and shorts (somewhere for the mums & dads to drop the kids off, while they did the shopping on London’s premiere shopping street).
+By the early-1970’s Studio Two was also screening feature films.

 It was taken over by the Star Cinemas chain from 9th December 1976, and they closed Studio One on 30th November 1977, to convert it into a triple screen cinema, Studio Two remained open during the conversion.
 The complex reopened with the screens re-named Studio 1 & 2 in the former stalls, each with 200 seats, Studio 3 in the former circle, with 88 seats, and the former basement Studio Two became Studio 4.
 All screens began playing first run films, concurrent with other West End cinemas.
 Unfortunately, the lovely neon display was turned off, and was never lit again.